Be My Valentine: 10 Polish Quotes About Love

 That both be willing at the same time.

-‘Stefania’ by Tadeusz Boy-Żeleński, translated by the editor
+From ‘Stefania’ by Tadeusz Boy-Żeleński, trans.
+MK

 This, the last verse of Tadeusz Boy-Żeleński’s humorous poem Stefania, is one of the most famous Polish quotes about love.
-It charmingly points to the simple fact that love cannot be imposed and may only be felt by a person that freely chooses to do so.
-The poem, about the unrequited love of a painter toward a married woman, the titular Stefania, was published as part of the fabled 1913 volume of poems and songs Słówka (A Word or Two).
+It charmingly points to the simple fact that love cannot be imposed and may only be felt by a person who freely chooses to do so.
+The poem, about the unrequited love of a painter towards a married woman, the titular Stefania, was published as part of the fabled 1913 volume of poems and songs Słówka (A Word or Two).
 Many consider the volume a brilliant social satire of its time.

 He had never loved anyone, not due to lack of opportunity, but because he cowered.